lmolkova/build-tools/semantic-conventions/src/tests/data/markdown/multiple_enum/expected.md

 **[1]:** Usually 802.11

-`net.transport` MUST be one of the following:
+`net.transport` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|